-Before presenting backtest results, it is necessary to address a significant anomaly.
-December 2025 contributed $2,157 of the strategy's total $3,149 P&L — 68% of all profit from a single month out of 18.
+Before the numbers: one month distorted everything, and presenting results without flagging it first would be dishonest.
+December 2025 contributed $2,157 of the strategy’s total $3,149 P&L, representing 68% of all profit from a single month out of 18.
 Any unqualified presentation of headline returns would be misleading without this disclosure.

 All results in this paper are presented on two bases: full sample (including December) and adjusted (December P&L replaced with a structural-TE-only estimate).
 The adjusted figures are the author’s preferred basis for evaluating forward-looking merit.